Apply updates to your XenServer hosts

 XenCenter synchronizes your pool with the update repository, which downloads any available updates to the pool coordinator.
-Then, apply the downloaded updates to your pool by using XenCenter.
+You can then apply the downloaded updates to your pool by using XenCenter.

 After synchronizing, apply the updates to your pool as soon as possible to benefit from the latest updates.